ida/servile/README.md

     require('servile').serve()

-Or run servile's serve-script directly of the commandline:
+Or run the serve-script directly of the commandline:

     node node_modules/servile/lib/serve.js